brandonlopes/brandonlopes/README.md

 🌱 I’m currently learning Python and expanding my tech stack

-💬 Let's talk about minimalism, functional programming, and efficiency in software
+💬 Let's talk about functional programming and clean code

 📖 My favorite book of all time is Marcus Aurelius' Meditations